 - Queuing times are reduced through increased speed of service;

 - Automatic free meal allocation with the student remaining anonymous;

 - Parents are able to limit spending and can see reports of their child’s eating habits.

 A card is issued by the school in year 7 and, even if your child does not require this for lunch, it must be retained as it will be required for use in year 11 for access through security gates for exams and transfer to post-16 where it is used to register on site.
 The cards will be recalled in year 11 for gate access to be added.
 A replacement card costs £2 should it be damaged, lost or stolen.
 The card remains the property of the school.

-Parents have the opportunity to set a child’s spending limit for each day or for each part of the day at breakfast club, break and lunchtime.
-By default, we will set the spending limit to £4.00 per day, unless you inform us otherwise.
+Parents have the opportunity to set a child’s spending limit for each day or for each part of the day at breakfast club, break and lunch time.
+By default we will set the spend limit to £4.00 per day, unless you inform us otherwise.
 You can also request a report of your child’s purchases.